How do backcountry beginners choose skis, boots, and bindings? What gear is recommended to get started?

 ¥104,500

-This innovative touring binding combines the benefits of both alpine bindings for downhill riding and tech bindings for hiking with its adjustable toe piece.
-It's compatible with two ISO sole standards.
+This innovative touring binding combines the advantages of both alpine and tech bindings, thanks to its variable toe piece that quickly transforms between alpine bindings for downhill riding and tech bindings for hiking.
+It is compatible with two ISO sole standards.

-The brake section has also been strengthened for the 2024-2025 season, reducing the risk of the binding releasing while climbing.
-The weight is slightly heavier, but you won't notice it when wearing it.
-In fact, the increased holding power has further improved the gliding performance.
-When climbing, the heel can be raised as a tech binding, making it easier to climb, and when gliding, you can glide with full power like an alpine binding.
-Many riders place their trust in the "Shift," which combines both climbing and gliding at a high level.
+For the '24-25 season, the braking system was also strengthened, improving the possibility of accidental release during ascents.
+The weight has increased slightly, but it doesn't feel noticeable when wearing them.
+In fact, the increased hold further improves gliding performance.
+When climbing, the heel can be raised as a tech binding for easier ascents, and when skiing, you can ski with full power like an alpine binding.
+Many riders place immense trust in the "SHIFT" for its high-level balance of climbing and skiing performance.

 ATOMIC| SHIFT2 10 MN